EarthObservation/RVT_py/README.md

 When using the tools, please cite:

 *   Kokalj, Ž., Somrak, M. 2019.
 Why Not a Single Image?
 Combining Visualizations to Facilitate Fieldwork and On-Screen Mapping.
 Remote Sensing 11(7): 747.
 *   Zakšek, K., Oštir, K., Kokalj, Ž. 2011.
-Sky-View Factor as a Relief Visualization Technique.
+Sky-View Factor as a Relief RVTVisualization Technique.
 Remote Sensing 3: 398-415.

 ## Installation